thecrazymonkey/confluent-pc-tools/README.md

       --command-config=<configFile>
                             Property file containing configs to be passed to Admin Client and Consumer.
-      --group=<groupid>     The consumer group we wish to act on.
+      --detail              Provide extended result set (e.g. list of incompletes).
-  -h, --help                Show this help message and exit.
+      --group=<groupid>     The consumer group we wish to act on (supports regular expressions) -h, --help                Show this help message and exit.
       --timeout=<timeout>   The timeout that can be set for someuse cases.
 For example, it can be used when describing the group